ryanhuangio/code-journal-gatsby/src/content/2023-06-29-registering-app-as-systemctl-service.md

 ---
 title: "Registering Application as a Systemctl Service in Linux"
 slug: "register-app-systemctl-service"
 date: "2023-06-29"
 ---

 In this example, I will use a Gatsby app called Code Journal.
 Replace the values for your application.

 1. Create this file `sudo vi /etc/systemd/system/codejournal.service` (replace `codejournal` with your app)
-2. Add the following but replace `Description` and
+2. Add the following but replace `Description` `ExecStart` and `WorkingDirectory`
 ```
 [Unit]
 Description=Code Journal